NSF NeuroRET Project

 - In parallel to the research program, teachers will also have to develop curricular modules that they can then use in their classrooms.
 Templates for these will be provided by the coordinators.

 - Each participant will receive a $7000 stipend.
-All mileage and meal expenses are the responsibility of the teacher.
-In addition, each participant will receive kits worth $2000 that they can take back to their school, and $1000 in travel to conferences the subsequent year.
+All mileage and meal expenses (and housing expenses, if any) are the responsibility of the teacher.
+In addition, each participant will receive kits worth $2000 (related to material to be implemented in classrooms based on the RET experience) that they can take back to their school, and $1000 in travel to conferences the subsequent year (to make presentations/exhibits based on the RET experience, including lesson plans).
+Part of the stipend will be disbursed only after the teacher completes all requirements related to the project, including development and submission of the curricular materials to the TeachEngineeing.org site.

 - Opportunity to work with a cohort of 10 K-12 teachers with similar research interests.